Trust and Obey

 2018 Budget Update

-The 2018 MBA budget was approved at the Annual Meeting.
+The Annual Session approved the 2018 MBA budget.
 We need your help to communicate with finance committees the need to tithe to missions.

 We have reduced MBA budgets $159,256 since 2008.
-As you recall we lost $54,000 in subsidies from NAMB for International Ministries and Church Development Director positions.
+As you recall we lost $54,000 in subsidies from NAMB for IM and CDD positions.
 Health insurance costs have increased $26,000.
 We are being told to expect another significant insurance premium increase this coming year.
-We already have reduced the level of care we formerly provided to a plan with higher deductibles and out of pocket expenses to the employees.
-We have reduced insurance costs by having a part time director of International Ministries and a retired Interim Director of Camp Whispering Pines.
+We already have reduced the level of care we formerly provided to a plan with higher deductibles and out of pocket expenses for the employees.
+We have reduced insurance costs by having a part time director of International Ministries and a retired Interim Director of CWP.
 We have not been able to provide raises for the last eight years.
-We have reduced office days to 4.
+We have reduced office days to four.
 We are praying and working to sell both facilities and combine them into a more efficient facility with lower overhead expenses.